 - Pre-Heat the French Press

 This step may seem unnecessary but it’s important.
 It adds to the taste of the coffee.
 It will wash out the dust and residue of the old coffee, if any.
 You will need to pour some hot water into the beaker, put the top of the beaker, and push the plunger all the way down.
 After that, swirl the water for some time.
 This will preheat the french press.

 - Pour Water and Coffee Grounds

 It’s time to mix the water and coffee grounds.
 Add coffee ground into the beaker and put the beaker on the scale, and tare it out to zero scales.
 Then pour the water as per the reading listed.
 In case you don’t have a scale, use a cup or something to measure the amount of water

 In this process, you will need to keep stirring until they are mixed completely, and all the coffee grounds are wet.
 After that, put the top of the beaker with the plunger pulled up and let the coffee steeping.
 This will take some time.
 Make sure over-extraction doesn’t occur.

 - Remove the Crust

 After the timer goes off, there will be a crust formed on the top of the coffee in the form of a layer.
 Gently break that crust and stir to let the coffee move to the bottom.
 Now it’s time to remove the light-bodied coffee grounds.
 Use a spoon to remove the crust of the final coffee.
 This is a very important process and impacts the taste of the coffee greatly.
 So, you need to make sure that all the crust is dealt with.

 - Press & Pour

 There are certain things that you will learn by yourself.
-For example, the process we explained doesn’t mean that it will give you the best taste possible.
-To get the best taste you will need to experiment around and make your own favorite.
+For example, the process we explained doesn’t mean giving you the best taste possible.
+To get the best flavour, you will need to experiment around and make your own favourite.
 Furthermore, if you have any questions or confusion, you can ask in the comment section below.